veracitylab/veracitylab.github.io/04_engage.md

 	<h3 class="major">Participate</h3>
 <p>We follow an agile process of ideation, requirements analysis and specification
-between the Veracity Lab Research Team and stakeholders that can join the Veracity Lab Partnerships at any time will be established, to bring in new research and development challenges of high priority for a high veracity digital nation into the Veracity Lab.
+between the Veracity Lab Research Team and stakeholders that can join the Veracity Lab Partnerships at any time to bring in new research and development challenges of high priority for a high veracity digital nation into the Veracity Lab.
 </p>